-This idea brings up an important chess maxim: Don’t get so caught up in your plans that you forget about your opponent’s moves.
-Just as you are, your opponent is trying to interfere with your development while developing his or her own pieces — at your expense.
+This idea brings up an important chess maxim: don't get so caught up in your plans that you forget about your opponent's moves.
+Just as you are, your opponent is trying to interfere with your development while developing their own pieces — at your expense.

 Grandmaster Ludek Pachman, in his outstanding book Modern Chess Strategy, offers the following four principles of opening play: